 Once in a while, it feels good to head upscale.
 When I was backpacking around the world, I made sure I spent one night each month in a 'good' hotel - one with hot water, a firm mattress, my own bathroom, and preferably a buffet breakfast with pancakes and maple syrup to fulfill my cravings for something that wasn't pounded or served on leaves.
 These days when I travel, I don't usually spend much on accommodation but if I'm gone for any length of time, I make sure I build in a few 'luxury treats' along the way.

-The previous set of accommodations can be pricey, depending on what you choose and when you book.
-If you happen to be on a strict budget, the following possibilities will keep your wallet happy.
+Some of the above accommodations can be pricey, depending on what you choose and when you book.
+If you happen to be on a strict budget, have a look at the following possibilities.

 Hostels aren’t what they were when you were 20.
-While you can still find a party-all-night spot attracts the college crowd, there’s a whole new world of boutique and luxury hostels that might be more your style.
+While there are plenty of party-all-night spots that attract the college crowd, there’s a whole new world of boutique and luxury hostels that might be more your style.

 University and college campuses sometimes rent out their rooms when classes aren't in session.
 These won't be luxurious by any means, but they'll be cheap, there will probably be good public transport nearby (students are broke, right?), not to mention cheap eats (for the same reason).
 My first ever solo stay in Geneva was in a university dorm, the only accommodation my youthful budget could cope with in this expensive city.
 Thinking back, it wasn't so bad at all... and these days university rooms are even better.

-If I'm tight on money, I start with hospitality groups.
+If I'm tight on money, I start with hospitality groups or free homestays.
 There's couchsurfing, of course, but it's not the only one - there are plenty of incredible free hospitality networks out there, some of which cater to special-interest or specific groups, such as women, or senior travelers.
 You won’t pay anything, and believe it or not, couchsurfing doesn’t mean you’ll necessarily be sleeping on a couch.
 Some of these networks have guest rooms for you, so you won’t be roughing it.

 I'd be remiss if I didn't mention the issue of safety.
 Of course you won't go wandering off into the wild blue yonder with a group of men offering you free hospitality, we know that.
 But always double-check where you're going and notify someone you trust, back home.
-It's wise not to accept accommodation where there are no women, and when booking through a group or association, opt for those whose addresses and contacts have been 'verified' - Airbnb and Couchsurfing offer this service, as do many others.
+It's wise to refuse accommodation where there are no women, and when booking through a group or association, opt for those whose addresses and contacts have been 'verified' – Airbnb and Couchsurfing offer this service, as do many others.
+It's not failsafe, but it does help.